Can Large Language Models Reason About Complex Execution Paths? An Empirical Study on Python: Conclusion

-In this paper, we conduct a systematic empirical study on the efficacy of LLMs in solving path constraints for symbolic execution, and analyze the different behaviors of non-reasoning LLMs and LRMs.
+In this paper, we conduct a systematic empirical study on the efficacy of LLMs in reasoning about execution paths on Python, and analyze the different behaviors of non-reasoning LLMs and LRMs.
 We focus on evaluating LLMs on two different tasks, which include both generation-style and classification-style.
 The first one is generating test cases to satisfy a given execution path, which is a typical application of symbolic execution.
 The second task is execution path classification: determine whether a path is valid or if it can trigger a bug.
 To evaluate these tasks, we construct benchmarks derived from both programming competition problems—characterized by intricate control flows—and real-world software repositories, which often involve the use of third-party libraries.
 We aim to address the following research questions:

-\begin{itemize} \item \textbf{RQ1: Can LLMs generate test cases for path constraints?} We investigate the power of LLMs in test case generation, one of the most commonly used generation tasks for symbolic execution.
+\begin{itemize} \item \textbf{RQ1: Can LLMs generate test cases that cover given execution paths?} We investigate the power of LLMs in test case generation, a key downstream task for execution path understanding, and a standard application field for symbolic execution.
 For this task, we evaluate LLMs by prompting them to generate test cases for Python programs to cover given execution paths.
 Although prior work \cite{ryan2024code} has attempted to enhance LLM-based test case generation with execution path information, it lacks support for paths with complex control flow structures, such as loops, and it remains unexplored whether the generated test case can precisely cover the given path.

-\item \textbf{RQ2: Can LLMs categorize path constraints by their feasibility and bug-triggering behaviors?} Symbolic execution is also widely used in classification-style tasks, such as classifying path feasibility for bug detection.
-For this RQ, we extract both feasible and infeasible execution paths by designing a path traversal algorithm on control flow graphs (CFGs).
+\item \textbf{RQ2: Can LLMs categorize execution paths by their feasibility and bug-triggering behaviors?} Path classification, such as path feasibility analysis, is also an important topic for program analysis.
+In this RQ, we study the ability of LLMs in execution path reasoning for supporting classification-style tasks.
+We extract both feasible and infeasible execution paths by designing a path traversal algorithm on control flow graphs (CFGs).
 Based on these extracted paths, we then evaluate whether LLMs can accurately discriminate among valid, infeasible, and bug-triggering execution paths.